erikvs68/erikvs68/README.md

 The use of financial modeling, budgeting, process optimisation, and transformation initiatives to deliver measurable value by streamlining operations and enhancing financial decision-making.

-Proven stakeholder engagement, cross-functional collaboration, risk management, and the ability to adapt to dynamic environments, including international relocation during the pandemic.
+Stakeholder engagement, cross-functional collaboration, risk management, and the ability to adapt to dynamic environments.

 ## 🌐 Socials: